mozilla/fxa-content-server/README.md

 Note: If you have issues with `npm install` please update to npm 2.0+ using `npm install -g npm@2` ([Issue #1594](https://github.com/mozilla/fxa-content-server/issues/1594))
+Note: If you have issues with bigint (gmp.h not found) that stops pm2 from being installed, install pm2 separately using `npm install pm2`

 ## Docker Based Development